What is an NOC code?

 Every occupation is identified by a four-number code, called the NOC code.
 Each number represents a different trait, which describes the type of industry, and the education and skills required.

 The first number of the NOC Code indicates the skill type.
-HRSDC has divided all occupations in Canada into 10 different skill types:
+ESDC has divided all occupations in Canada into 10 different skill types:

 The second number identifies the occupation’s skill level.
 Combined, these two digits define the NOC “Major Group” for all occupations with the same skill level and skill type.